 Negative Gearing Calculator

-Calculate your annual tax saving from a negatively geared investment property in Australia.
+Calculate the annual tax impact of a negatively geared investment property in Australia, including your property loss, tax saving, and after-tax cash outflow.

 What is negative gearing?

-Negative gearing occurs when the costs of owning an investment property (interest, rates, insurance, management fees) exceed the rental income it earns.
-The resulting loss can be offset against your other income, reducing your tax bill.
+Negative gearing happens when the deductible costs of owning an investment property are higher than the rent it brings in.
+In Australia, that loss can usually be offset against your other taxable income, which reduces your tax bill for the year.

 Is negative gearing worth it?